RIBBiTR-BII/ribbitr-data-access/resources/db_changelog.md

 # Change Log for RIBBiTR_DB

+## 2025-04-02

+## Added

+- New tables in survey_data schema:
+  - site_history -- for tracking site treatments and human interventions which may be historically relevant, as context for interpretation and modeling efforts
+  - mucosome_results -- results from mucosome-Bd-inhibition assays
+  - bd_isolates -- history of Bd strains isolated and used in cross-RIBBiTR studies

 ## 2025-03-24

 ### Added

 - Novel data
   - Brazil
     - Capture, environmental, and eDNA collection data through 2024